lukassobotik/schedule-change-notifier/README.md

     ```dotenv
     LOG_DIRECTORY_PATH=/home/user/logs
     ```
-   - `LOG_DIRECTORY_PATH` is the path to the directory from root, where the logs will be stored
+   - `LOG_DIRECTORY_PATH` is the path to the directory from root, where the logs will be stored.
+Make sure the directory exists.
    - `DEBUG` is a boolean value, that determines whether the script will log debug messages.
 Set it to `true` or `false`.
 I recommend setting it to `false` when running the script on a server.
    - `FROM_EMAIL` - The email address you want to send the email from
    - `PASSWORD` - The password for the email address you want to send the email from